[Hong Kong] How Japanese people can open an HSBC account [Memo]

 ① Account opening screening at the branch

-○ Submit the documents you brought with you
+○ Submit any documents you brought with you

-○ Interview with an HSBC banker (interview conducted in English, Chinese, or Cantonese)
+. ○ Have an interview with an HSBC bank employee (in English, Chinese, or Cantonese).

-○ Explain your purpose for opening an HSBC bank account (personal account)
+○ State the purpose of opening an HSBC bank account (personal account).

 My impressions after opening an HSBC bank account

-○ Expenses for opening an HSBC bank account
+○ Expenses incurred for opening an HSBC bank account

 , round-trip train fare between Shenzhen and Hong Kong,